 Saturday, January 30, 2010

-REAGAN PRESIDENTIAL FOUNDATION & LIBRARY (PART 1)
+REAGAN PRESIDENTIAL FOUNDATION AND LIBRARY (PART 1)

 Visitors are not allowed to walk through the fake Oval Office, nor are they allowed to sit on the furniture or touch anything.
 This was also confounding — nothing in the set is an actual antique, nothing has any real or historical value.
-Yet visitors are not allowed to be hands-on with all the replicas.
+And yet... visitors are prohibited from touching any of the fake stuff.

 Anyway, the British docent recounted one of my favorite pieces of White House trivia: the story of the Resolute Desk.

+The desk was a gift from Queen Victoria and has been used by many Presidents since (notably by President Kennedy).
 In 1845 Sir John Franklin set sail from Britain to find the Northwest Passage to Asia.
 He disappeared, and a rescue mission was launched in 1852 on the HMS Resolute.
 The Resolute got stuck in the ice and was abandoned.
 It later turned up, and the Queen decreed that timber from the ship be used to build the desk which was presented as a gift to President Rutherford B. Hayes.

 In other words, it is traditional for our President to sit behind a desk made out of a shipwreck.

-1 comments:
+1 comment:

-You visited the Reagan Library, yet you've never been to my new house?
+1. You visited the Reagan Library, yet you've never been to my new house?
 I'm insulted.
 I LITERALLY live down the street (5 minutes) from that place.
 Still, Air Force One is pretty cool.

 CM